BitCrafts/certificates/README.md

 # BitCrafts Certificates

-Personal project by Younes Benmoussa — a small Certificate Authority web app to run at home for issuing and managing server and client certificates.
+Personal small Certificate Authority web app to run at home for issuing and managing server and client certificates.

 Purpose